-Amazon ECS with Habana User Guide
+Amazon ECS with Gaudi User Guide

-Amazon ECS with Habana User Guide¶
+Amazon ECS with Gaudi User Guide¶

 This document provides guidelines on how to set up and run distributed DL1 training workloads through AWS Batch.
 AWS Batch automatically provisions compute resources and optimizes the workload distribution based on the quantity and scale of the workloads.
 It configures an Elastic Container Service (ECS) Cluster to manage the compute resources and scheduling of submitted jobs.
 Batch provides multi-node parallel (MNP) jobs that run a single job spanning across multiple Amazon EC2 instances.
 This is ideal for large-scale distributed model training without the hassle of launching, configuring, and managing resources directly.